magicaks/magicaks/setup.md

 1. Get the subscription ID of your Azure account

     > **Note:** Use the subscription ID associated with the tenant of active directory used.
-If your active directory where RBAC is managed is different from where subscription is present you need to log into the correct tenant using ``az login --tenant <tenand ID>`` before running the following commands.
+If your active directory where RBAC is managed is different from where subscription is present you need to log into the correct tenant using ``az login --tenant <tenant ID>`` before running the following commands.

 1. Run the script to create required service principals and **collect the app IDs and passwords from the output**: